What's in your wallet?

 "You're good to go."

 "Without valid ID?!
-I want your badge number!"
+I want to see your badge number!"

 It isn't right.
 It isn't fair.